-When these crackers are baking the house fills with the most marvelous scents like stepping into an old world bakery.
-They are crisp and firm enough to scoop up some hummus yet they are not the type that will break your teeth.
+When these seeded rosemary crackers are baking the house fills with the most marvelous scents like stepping into an old world bakery.
+They are crisp and firm enough to scoop up some fava spread yet they are not the type that will break your teeth.
 When people first taste them their eyes go wide with surprise at the melody of toasted flavors that dance through their mouths.

 A soft nicker of disapointment escaped his velvet lips as he swallowed the last of the Easter loaf.
 We wiped our damp hands on our long homemade dresses and sagged in indecision.

 We had been sent to the bakery to buy the Easter Tsoureki.
 No small responsibility considering our parents limited budget.
 Only on Easter do they sell these soft, sweet loaves of bread, redolent with mahlepi and masticha.
 A thing of beauty, each round laminated loaf is decorated with four red-dyed hard boiled eggs.

 On our way back from the bakery our little feet had carried us (in what my mom would have called “the scenic route“) to the port, where we spotted a dark brown mule staring like the The French Lieutenant’s Woman out to sea.
 A tear sparkled in the corner of his mournful eye and ran down his cheek.
 Overly sympathetic I hatched a plan to cheer him up.

 “A Strange melancholy pervades me to which I hesitate to give the grave and beautiful name of sorrow.”

 I broke off a small chunk of the holiday bread and fed it to him.
 He gently snuffled the tidbit in my palm and chewed it gratefully.
 He rallied momentarily but quickly relapsed into mulish depression.
 So we fed him chunk after chunk until the last crumb dusted his mouth.